Create and manage social engine accounts

 To report on unsupported engines before Search Ads 360 introduced support for reporting on social engines, you needed to create an engine account of type "Other engine", and then create placeholder keywords in the engine account.
 While placeholder keywords are still supported, it's recommended that you use a social engine account instead.

 With social engine accounts, Search Ads 360 automatically creates a campaign hierarchy that matches the campaign in the engine, instead of requiring you to recreate the hierarchy and populate it with placeholder keywords.
-Social engine accounts can import cost metrics, and they support cross-channel remarketing, which is not supported for "Other engines."
+Social engine accounts can import performance metrics, and they support cross-channel remarketing, which is not supported for "Other engines."

 Campaign Manager clicktrackers compared to Search Ads 360 social engines